Georgios Donis: Panathinaikos

 Donis was appointed on 3 July 2018 as the new manager of his former club as a player, Panathinaikos, signing a three-year contract.
 On 19 July 2020, after the end of the Superleague playoffs, he left the club by mutual consent, mainly as a result of his strenuous relationship with the Panathinaikos board and chairman Giannis Alafouzos.

 Μaccabi Tel Aviv

 Donis signed a contract with Maccabi Tel Aviv.
-He led the team to the Play Offs of the UEFA Champions League where he was eliminated by Red Bull Salzburg while in the UEFA Europa League he managed to lead the team to the round of 32.
-He was fired on December 22, 2020 as the team was in 5th place in the league.
+He led the team to the Play Offs of the UEFA Champions League, where he was eliminated by Red Bull Salzburg; in the UEFA Europa League, he managed to lead the team to the round of 32.
+He was dismissed on 22 December 2020, with the team in fifth place in the league.

 Al-Wehda

-In March 2021, he became the manager of Saudi club Al Wehda.
+In March 2021, he became the manager of Saudi club Al-Wehda.

-Al-Fateh
+Al Fateh

-On 16 January 2022, Donis was appointed as the manager of Saudi club Al-Fateh.
+On 16 January 2022, Donis was appointed as the manager of Saudi club Al Fateh.

+Al-Wehda (return)

+On 11 July 2023, Donis returned to manage Al-Wehda for the second time.

+Al-Khaleej

+On 11 July 2024, Donis was appointed as manager of Al-Khaleej.